 Leftover turkey soup is hearty, flavorful, and comforting.
-You can easily throw this homemade turkey soup recipe together in about 20 minutes!
+You can easily throw this homemade keto turkey soup recipe together in about 20 minutes!
 Adults and kids will devour it and be asking for seconds.
+This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 We’ve all been there the day after Thanksgiving or Christmas, and you are left with TONS of turkey.
 Scratching your head, you search the internet to find something to use the turkey in that everyone will enjoy.
 There are some great recipes out there, but I happen to think you just stumbled on the best turkey soup recipe I’ve ever tried.